 preventive care for an employee or an employee’s family member; or

-those reasons specified in Section III.G.3 for an employee who is a victim of a qualifying act of violence or who has a family member who is a victim of a qualifying act of violence.
+those reasons specified in Section III.G.3.a for an employee who is a victim of a qualifying act of violence or who has a family member who is a victim of a qualifying act of violence.

 The definition of “Family members” in Section II (Definitions) provides additional information about these relationships.